Panzerschrek/U-00DC-Sprache-site/overview.md

 It is still possible to shot the leg via `unsafe` blocks/expressions/functions, but it is strongly recommended to use `unsafe` as little as possible.

-The same mechanism that ensures memory safety may be also used to ensure thread safety.
+The same mechanism, that ensures memory safety, may be also used to ensure thread safety.

 There are of course some disadvantages of this mechanism.
 A special notation for functions and class fields is sometimes required, that may seem to be a little bit verbose.